altamiracorp/awesome-xai/readme.md

 ### Surveys

+- [Explainable Deep Learning: A Field Guide for the Uninitiated](https://arxiv.org/abs/2004.14545) - An in-depth description of XAI focused on technqiues for deep learning.

 ### Evaluations

 - [Quantifying Explainability of Saliency Methods in Deep Neural Networks](https://arxiv.org/abs/2009.02899) - An analysis of how different heatmap-based saliency methods perform based on experimentation with a generated dataset.